Uranium Fuel is a Finite Resource

 Nuclear Power Plants are Uniquely Threatened by Climate Change

 All nuclear plants require constant and massive amounts of water to cool their superheated cores.
 Besides contributing to thermal pollution of lakes, rivers, and bays, the plants simply can’t operate if their coolant water becomes too warm or is unavailable due to drought.
 Many nuclear plants are located at or near sea level and will be increasingly threatened by severe weather and sea level rise.
 (The Fukushima disaster happened when catastrophic flooding knocked out their cooling systems, resulting in a meltdown.)
 There have also been several instances where nuclear plants have had to shut down during heatwaves.
 This is absolutely a concern as our ocean and air temperatures continue to rise.

 In 2011, flooding of the Missouri River enveloped the Fort Calhoun Nuclear Power Plant in Nebraska.
 Nearly every nuclear power plant in this country is located next to a body of water, many in tornado, earthquake, or hurricane-prone regions.

-The nuclear storage debacle at Yucca Mountain has left us with about 70 de facto unsecured, long-term nuclear waste dumps around the country in the form of nuclear plant on-site dry cask storage and spent fuel pools.
-Nuclear countries in Europe have not fared much better, despite having 60 years of experience trying to grapple with the problem.
+The nuclear storage debacle at Yucca Mountain has left us with about 70 de facto unsecured, long-term nuclear waste dumps around the country, as nuclear plants are left with on-site dry cask storage and spent fuel pools, a costly and dangerous non-solution.
+Nuclear countries in Europe have not fared much better, despite having 60 years of experience trying to grapple with this problem.